 - (a) A player is considered present for a game if he is fully dressed, not injured, and on the bench at any point in time during a game.
 If a player is injured, he may not sit on the bench in order to qualify for the game. - Note that if the player in question is injured during the game, he would be considered present for the game. - (b) It is the responsibility of the captain to discuss with the scorekeeper his roster and any changes on jersey numbers on his roster in order to ensure accuracy of attendance and statistics.
-Players that wear the incorrect number that they registered with may not be marked as playing in the game. - (c) Any team that feels that their attendance, or games played is incorrect, will have 24 hours from the games completion to contact the Director of Hockey for a correction in the scoresheet.
+Players that wear the incorrect number that they registered with may not be marked as playing in the game.
+The sign in sheet is mandatory and will solve these discrepancies. - (c) Any team that feels that their attendance, or games played is incorrect, will have 24 hours from the games completion to contact the Director of Hockey for a correction in the scoresheet.
 After 24 hours, no changes or corrections will be permitted, to include if this prevents a player from being eligible to participate in playoffs. - (d) Forfeit wins or losses will result in the goaltender along with each captain of the team to be registered for a game played.
-No other players will be marked as in attendance. - If a team intentionally forfeits against another team in order to ensure one of their players remains ineligible for playoffs, the Director of Hockey may step in and mark that player as in attendance. - (e) Statistical corrections, to include goals, assists, penalties, and other various statistics will not be corrected if it is more than 24 hours after the game in question.
+No other players will be marked as in attendance. - If a team intentionally forfeits against another team in order to ensure one of their players remains ineligible for playoffs, the Director of Hockey may step in and mark that player as in attendance. - (e) In the event that a captain contacts FRHL Management about the attendance from their own team, FRHL Management has the sole right to discuss with captains and determine what course of action will best enforce the rules listed above, along with the fairness of both the current game and the division in question.